 Requirement - Symptom Self-Monitoring

-Once students return to campus, each is expected to self-check daily for the onset of new symptoms.
-If symptoms have developed, the student MUST NOT come to campus, but should notify Student Development Services (SDS) at 803.732.5201.
+Students are expected to self-check daily for the onset of new symptoms.
+If symptoms have developed, the student MUST NOT come to campus.
+Students should notify Student Development Services (SDS) at 803.732.5201.
 Presently, COVID-19 symptoms include one or more of the following:

 - Sore throat